Dumibell/FlutterForecast/README.md

 - Display of current temperature and weather description for the user's location
 - Display of city name based on the user's location

+## Used Open API
+- [OpenWeatherMap](https://openweathermap.org/): Real-time weather data for the current location

 ## Used Packages

 - [geolocator](https://pub.dev/packages/geolocator): Location information retrieval